LisaCR01/README-generator/Develop/README-generated.md

   ## Installation
   npm i
   ## Usage
-  There is no important information.
+  If the user does not chose an answer for the non multiple choice questions it will be default.
   ## License
-  The license is:no license
+  The license is:MIT
   ## Contribution
-  Users can not contribute
+  Users can contribute
   ## Tests
-  npm test
+  Use npm test to run tests
   ## Questions
-  * For any other questions about the application please contact me by emailing: lisagunn01@gmail.com
+  * For any other questions about the application please contact me by emailing: lcrgunn@gmail.com
   * To see other applications developed by me please visit my GitHub profile: [lisaCR01](https://github.com/lisaCR01/)